SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_functions.rst

 	        then this hyperplane defines halfspace
 	                <v, x> <= c.
-	    outEllArr = INTERSECTION_EA(myEllArr, objArr) Given matrix of ellipsoids myEllArr and matrix of polytopes objArr = polyArr whose sizes match, computes the external ellipsoidal approximations of intersections of ellipsoids myEllMat and polytopes polyArr.
+	    outEllArr = INTERSECTION_EA(myEllArr, objArr) Given matrix of ellipsoids myEllArr and matrix of polyhedrons objArr = polyArr whose sizes match, computes the external ellipsoidal approximations of intersections of ellipsoids myEllMat and polyhedrons polyArr.

 	    The method used to compute the minimal volume overapproximating ellipsoid is described in "Ellipsoidal Calculus Based on